dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 And that led me to wonder once again how Snyder had gotten past me that night.

 By election day, he and I were friendly rivals.
-I could have asked him, but I doubted he’d tell me easily, and I didn’t want to tip my hand.
+But I didn’t trust him.
+Back when we started Whitley had even worried about winding up like Linda Groupon.

 So I visited him in his office that morning, by appointment, so we could shake hands and say, “May the best candidate win.”
 Then I went back to Truman HQ to wait for the results.